2023 Solar Incentives Guide for Kiryas Joel, NY - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-The new Clean Energy Credit now runs until 2035.
-Homeowners can now receive a 30% credit for solar systems installed between 2022 and 2032.
-The total credit will then decrease annually until its expiration.
-Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The new Clean Energy Credit is valid until 2035.
+American homeowners are now eligible for a 30% credit for solar systems installed between 2022 and 2032.
+This new credit will then be decreased by a few percentage points every year until its expiration.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

-More information about the new Inflation Reduction Act can be found here.
-Your local Kiryas Joel solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Kiryas Joel solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives